 Hackensack Meridian Health combines the excellence and innovation of academic medical centers with the convenience and compassion of community-based care and services.

-One of New Jersey’s largest healthcare networks, Hackensack Meridian Health is comprised of 13 hospitals, including 2 academic medical centers, 2 children’s hospitals and 9 acute care hospitals.
-The network also includes more than 120 ambulatory care centers, surgery centers, home health services, long-term care and assisted living communities, rehabilitation centers and urgent care centers.
+One of New Jersey’s largest healthcare networks, Hackensack Meridian Health is comprised of 16 hospitals, including 3 academic medical centers, 2 children’s hospitals and 12 acute care hospitals.
+The network also includes more than 200 ambulatory care centers, fitness and wellness centers, home health services, rehab centers, and skilled nursing centers spanning from Bergen to Atlantic counties.

-Hackensack University Medical Center (HackensackUMC), the flagship hospital of Hackensack Meridian Health, was ranked the #1 hospital in New Jersey and #4 in the New York metro area in U.S. News & World Reports’ 2016-2017 Best Hospitals report.
-Additionally, it was nationally ranked in 4 adult specialties — Cardiology and Heart Surgery; Ear, Nose and Throat; Orthopedics; and Urology.
-HackensackUMC also earned U.S. News & World Reports’ highest rating – high-performing – in all 9 common medical procedures and conditions rated in the Best Hospitals report.
+Hackensack University Medical Center (HackensackUMC), the flagship hospital of Hackensack Meridian Health, was ranked the #1 hospital in New Jersey and #4 in the New York metro area in U.S. News & World Reports’ 2017-2018 Best Hospitals report.
+Additionally, it was nationally ranked in 3 adult specialties — Neurology & Neurosurgery; Orthopedics; Urology.
+HackensackUMC also earned U.S. News & World Reports’ highest rating – high-performing – in 8 of the 9 common medical procedures and conditions rated in the Best Hospitals report.

 RWJBarnabas Health’s network includes: 11 hospitals; a statewide behavioral health network; ambulatory care facilities; geriatric centers; specialized women’s health services; and, comprehensive home care and hospice services.
 In addition, the network includes New Jersey’s only certified burn treatment center, which is located at St. Barnabas Medical Center in Livingston.